-With that said, air conditioning problems can be summarized within 4 basic categories:
+With that said, air conditioning problems can be summarised within 4 basic categories:

-- Hydraulic problems under the hood, such as a lack of refrigerant, too much refrigerant, a lack of adequate compression, or a lack of a refrigerant control device.
+- Hydraulic problems under the hood include a lack of refrigerant, too much refrigerant, a lack of adequate compression, or a lack of a refrigerant control device.

-- Electric problems under the hood, such as with the AC clutch coil, clutch relay, high-pressure cut-off switch, low-pressure cut-off switch, or circuit protection device.
+- Electric problems under the hood include the AC clutch coil, clutch relay, high-pressure cut-off switch, low-pressure cut-off switch, or circuit protection device.

-- Electrical problems in the dash, such as the AC switch not working, the computer control head or module going bad, or issues with the blend door command motor.
+- Electrical problems in the dash include the AC switch not working, the computer control head or module going bad, or issues with the blend door command motor.

-- Mechanical problems in the dash, such as the blend door being physically broken, which prevents it from forcing air across the evaporator; the mode door being broken, which prevents it from forcing air though the vents; or the recirculation door being broken and falling into blower motor.
+- Mechanical problems in the dash, such as the blend door being physically broken, prevent it from forcing air across the evaporator; the mode door is broken, which prevents it from forcing air through the vents; or the recirculation door being broken and falling into blower motor.

 What to expect: